jianminchen/100-hard-level-algorithms-2018-summer-campaign/leetcode 126 like - word ladder all paths/mock interviews/2019-09-16-optimalSolution/ReadMe.md

 The interviewee and I discussed the recursive function and possible stack overflow.
 I checked Google and stack size is 64KB.
 Given the word with length 5, dictionary size can up to 1 million words, and then length of path can up to 1 million as well.
 So it is one of concerns in terms of design of DFS function.

-The interviewee stayed anonymout, but he told me that he got Microsoft, Oracle and Uber onsite.
+The interviewee stayed anonymous, but he told me that he got Microsoft, Oracle and Uber onsite.
 He is very competitive.